 Hemp fiber is traditionally produced using a hammer mill.
 This is a multi-million dollar facility that separates the fiber by forcefully “hammering” the hemp stalks.
 This obviously weakens the fiber.
 Another downside to the hammer mill is the fact that the hemp is required to ret in the field for around 6 months before it can be processed, as the fresh fiber contains too much sticky resin for the hammer mill process to work.
 This makes the production of hemp fiber a very costly process, not only due to the cost of building the factory, but also the loss of land for half of a year.

-The Clarke D8 decorticator, named after its late inventor Adrian Clarke, addresses both of these large financial obstacles.
+The Clarke D8 decorticator, named after the late inventor Adrian Clarke, addresses both of these large financial obstacles.
 The machine costs a fraction of the price of a hammer mill, and farmers can use their land immediately after harvest.
 The Clarke D8 decorticator was developed from scratch, when Adrian Clarke realised that it must be possible to separate these two universally useful elements fresh from the field.
 Through many iterations and prototypes, this was achieved.

 The 2017 Clarke D8 didn’t just work in principle, it successfully generated an abundance of fiber from the crop.
 The machine has been built strong, after being intentionally pushed to the limits during development.
 In fact, a team of engineers were tasked with breaking the D8, so that weak points could be identified.
 These points of weakness were then redesigned, rebuilt, and retested until they stood up to the abuse that the world’s strongest fiber will throw at it.

 The fiber created by the Clarke D8 is as smooth and strong as physically possible.
 This is because the fiber has incurred no damage as part of the process, whether it be mechanical (such as in the hammer mill) or biological (such as in the process of retting).
 We believe that our machine is now capable of producing the strongest plant fiber on Earth.
-The potential uses for such a fiber are innumerable, and we can’t wait to work with those on the cutting-edge of technology who wish to utilise this unique product.

 From The Hemp Farm Team